ankur-dauneria/log-analysis/Readme.md

 > This tool analyzes SQL logs to find useful insights.
 The project uses Flask framework, wherein a lightweight python web server is constructed to query the large Postgres SQL database (with over millions rows) to fetch the results.
 Results are then displayed on a bootstrap based frontend.
 Database used here contains newspaper articles, as well as the web server log for the site.

+> In short, it's small version of a reporting tool that will use information from the database to discover insights.

 ## Front end with output

 [Preview image of frontend with output](img/log-analysis.png "Preview")